nih-fmrif/HCP_CCA_Analysis-1/README.md

 # DOCUMENTATION

 ## Analysis 1 - Attempt to replicate Smith et al. (with 460 subjects)
+_All scripts for this analysis are located in analysis1/scripts_

 **TO REPLICATE THIS ANALYSIS: you must use the _hcp_cca_analysis1.m_ script along with the _hcp_cca_analysis1.mat_ file.**